Damgxung Horse Racing Festival

 - by Caroline

-- Last Updated: 2017-09-04
+- Last Updated: 2023-02-28

 In the Tibetan language, Damgxung Horse Racing Festival is also called “Damg Jiren” Festival.
 “Damg” means Damgxung, “Jiren” means a ceremony of praying.
-In the beginning, Tibetans competed for skills of riding horse, exchanged commodities, celebrated harvest by singing and dancing together.
+In the beginning, Tibetans competed for skills of riding horses, exchanged commodities, celebrated the harvest by singing and dancing together.
 Afterward, the leader of the tribes invited Lamas to chant scripture and pray for the next year before holding the feast.
 Thus, this festival involves some religious and political overtones.

-2. Archery contest is another significant activity during the festival.
+- Archery contest is another significant activity during the festival.
 In the past time, only the leaders of the tribes were allowed to participate in this competition.
 Thus, it’s kind of a game for nobles.

 Nagqu Horse Racing Festival

-Nagqu Horse Racing Festival is the greatest annual event in northern Tibet.
-During festival, you can enjoy an attire feast, taste delicious Tibetan food, and enjoy singing and dancing. ...
+Nagqu Horse Racing Festival is the greatest event in northern Tibet to enjoy an attire feast, delicious Tibetan food, as well as singing and dancing.

-Saga Dawa Festival celebrated at Mt Kailash
+Celebrate Saga Dawa Festival at Mt.
+Kailash

-Saga Dawa Festival is usually celebrated at Mt Kailash.
-The famous Tarboche Flagpole, a huge pole that lies on the Kailash Kora route, would be replaced with new prayer flags and raised up again.
-Local Tibetans circumambulated the Tarboche Flagpole in clockwise direction to welcome the newly rising ...
+Saga Dawa is usually celebrated at Mt.Kailash.
+The famous Tarboche Flagpole, a huge pole that lies on the Kailash Kora route, would be replaced with new prayer flags and raised up again during this festival.

 Butter Lamp Festival

 With the lowest elevation in Tibet, Nyingchi has the same stunning scenery as Switzerland.
-Especially in March – April, the peach flowers are blooming in the mountain.
-Do you want a journey with your lover to the most romantic place in Tibet?
+Especially during March and April, the peach flowers are blossoming in the mountain.
+Do you want a journey to the most romantic place in Tibet?